zbalkan/zbalkan.github.io/_posts/2025-06-24-technitium.md

 Rule 100008 provides a temporary suppression mechanism.
 If rule 100004 keeps firing too rapidly from the same source, this rule suppresses repeated alerts for 60 seconds.
 It doesn’t silence the problem, just stops the alert from becoming its own denial-of-service.

 Finally, rule 100009 checks whether allowed queries match any known IOCs from a local warning list.
 This is particularly useful when a feed mismatch causes a known malicious domain to slip through.
 Rather than relying on blocking alone, this rule highlights inconsistencies between what should have been stopped and what wasn’t.
 It's a safety net.
-But this requires you to convert your feeds to a Wazuh CBD list, which needs to be automated or it would be useless in time.
+But this requires you to convert your feeds to a [Wazuh CDB list](https://documentation.wazuh.com/current/user-manual/ruleset/cdb-list.html), which needs to be automated or it would be useless in time.
 Entropy is everywhere!

 These rules are not perfect, and they are not final.
 But they are tuned to be useful—to catch common problems early, with context that operators can act on.
 In practice, it’s less about how many rules you have, and more about how confidently you can explain what each one does, and why it fires when it does.